smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/02-dmbasics.md

 In this tutorial, we will be presenting a very biased perspective, focusing on the "Production/Collider" side of things, particularly that of the LHC.
-To give you some of the history of how we view this at the LHC, there is a dedicated working group called the [LHC-Dark Matter Working Group]() that provides a context to ensure broad coverage of both theorists and experimentalists interested in this topic.
+To give you some of the history of how we view this at the LHC, there is a dedicated working group called the [LHC-Dark Matter Working Group](https://lpcc.web.cern.ch/content/lhc-dm-wg-wg-dark-matter-searches-lhc) that provides a context to ensure broad coverage of both theorists and experimentalists interested in this topic.
 If you are not on the mailing list, feel free to join!
-And it is thanks to this group which organized a comprehensive study during the first long shutdown of the LHC ([LINK TO REF]()) that aimed to standardize the models that are probed.
+And it is thanks to this group which organized a comprehensive study during the first long shutdown of the LHC ([1507.00966](http://arxiv.org/abs/1507.00966)) that aimed to standardize the models that are probed.
 This helped to simplify the discussions and ensure that we were all talking the same language, which is that of "simplified models".
 These are models which we admit are probably too simple for nature to realize "in reality", but give us a concrete forum by which to